jamesengleback/P450_Assay_Development/PlateSelection/README.md

 I just plotted everything using [this script I wrote](PlateSelection/20190603_PlateSelectionAnalysis_JustPlotEverything.py).
 It's nice to see that some plates aren't like the others!

 ![alltraces](2018_PlateAssayResultsAllOn2.png)
+Looks like I chose a lot of very similar colors, which isn't very insightful.
+I'll do something more numeric in a bit.